-12+ I'm not into making New Year's Resolutions, possibly because I don't trust myself to keep them.
+12+ I'm not one for making New Year's Resolutions, possibly because I don't trust myself to keep them.
 However, while on holidays at the end of 2004, a barista with whom I grew friendly over morning coffee fixes, talked me into writing a list for 2005.
 The other day I found the list and my year-end review.

 N.B.
 The resolutions are listed in the order I wrote them in my 2005 diary — I don't recall prioritising them, but I am pleased to see what I put at the top of my list.

 1. Be a good dad.

 Who knows?
 Ask Jaiden.
 (My son was only three-years-old back then.
 He's now sixteen and when I showed him this goal he laughed — is that a good sign?)